ddev/ddev/docs/content/users/install/performance.md

     ### Troubleshooting Mutagen Sync Issues

-    * Does `ddev start` take forever, with perhaps many minutes of "dots"?
-Take care that you don't have big binaries that mutagen is trying to sync, which will cause endless "dots" as your project is starting.
-There is already an exclusion place for database tarballs and the like, the `.tarballs` directory; if you put dumps there they will be ignored by mutagen.
-To find out what mutagen is trying to sync, use `ddev mutagen status -l` in another window.
+    * Avoid having Mutagen sync large binaries, which can cause `ddev` start to take a long time.
+The `.tarballs` directory is automatically excluded, so Mutagen will ignore anything you move there.
+To see what Mutagen is trying to sync, run `ddev mutagen status -l` in another window.
     * Please make sure that DDEV projects work *without* Mutagen before troubleshooting it.
 Run `ddev config --mutagen-enabled=false && ddev restart`.
     * Rename your project’s `.ddev/mutagen/mutagen.yml` file to `.ddev/mutagen/mutagen.yml.bak` and run `ddev restart`.
 This ensures you’ll have a fresh version in case the file has been changed and `#ddev-generated` removed.
     * `export DDEV_DEBUG=true` will provide more information about what’s going on with Mutagen.